CaioTomas/Probability-Calculator-FCC/README.md

+## English description

-This is the repo of my solution to the Probability Calculator project from the Scientific Computing with Python course from freeCodeCamp.
+This is the repo of my solution to the *Probability Calculator* project from the **Scientific Computing with Python** course from freeCodeCamp.
+Portuguese description down below.

 ### Assignment